Franco Luambo: 1957–1961: Departures and first European performances

-In 1960, he ended his contract with Loningisa, and two years later, the Loningisa label ceased operations.
-In 1961, O.K.
-Jazz became the second Congolese band to tour Brussels, following African Jazz's 1960 visit.
-They were subsequently invited to record in Brussels under the Surboum label, owned by Le Grand Kallé.
-O.K.
-Jazz recorded several hit tracks, including "La Mode Ya Puis Epiki Dalapo", "Amida Muziki Ya OK", "Nabanzi Zozo", "Jalousie Ya Nini Na Ngai", and "Como quere", among others.
-Le Grand Kallé used the proceeds from band's recordings distributed by Surboum to procure the band's first set of musical instruments.
-Inspired by Le Grand Kallé after the tour that year, Franco established his own label and publishing house, Epanza Makita, with political support from Thomas Kanza, who facilitated favorable dealings with the Belgian record company Fonior.
-This allowed him to manage his music production and distribution while still releasing records with Loningisa until it shut down the following year.
+In 1960, Luambo ended his contract with Loningisa, and two years later, the label ceased operations.
+In 1961, OK Jazz became the second Congolese band to tour Brussels, following African Jazz's 1960 visit.
+They were subsequently invited to record there under the Surboum label, owned by Le Grand Kallé.
+They recorded the hits "La Mode Ya Puis Epiki Dalapo", "Amida Muziki Ya OK", "Nabanzi Zozo", "Jalousie Ya Nini Na Ngai", and "Como quere", among others.
+Le Grand Kallé reinvested the income from these Surboum releases to purchase the band's first full set of instruments.
+Inspired by this experience, Luambo founded his own label and publishing company, Epanza Makita, with political backing from Thomas Kanza, who helped secure favorable arrangements with the Belgian record company Fonior.
+This allowed Luambo to manage the production and distribution of his music while continuing to release records through Loningisa until it shut down the following year.